karmab/kcli/doc/index.md

 `wget http://$HOST/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA`
 - cluster  Defaults to Default
 - datacenter Defaults to Default
 - filtervms Defaults to True.
 Only list vms created by kcli.
-Useful for environments when you are superadmin and have a ton of vms
+Useful for environments when you are superadmin and have a ton of vms!!!
 - filteruser Defaults to False.
 Only list vms created by own user
 - filtertag Defaults to None.
 Only list vms created by kcli with the corresponding filter=filtertag in their description.
 Useful for environments when you share the same user
 - imagerepository (Optional).
 A Glance image provider repository to use to retrieve images.
 Defaults to `ovirt-image-repository`.